 Absolute Neutrophil Count (ANC) is the actual number of neutrophils in the blood sample.
 It is not measured directly, but calculated by multiplying the white blood cell count by the Neutrophils Percentage or the Relative Neutrophil Count in the sample.

 For example, a 70% Relative Neutrophil Count may seem within normal limits.
 However, if the total WBC is 30,000, the absolute value (70% x 30,000) of 21,000 would be an abnormally high count.

 A normal Neutrophils Count is between 2,500 and 7,000.

 The process of measuring the Absolute Neutrophil Count is automated by the analyzer and shows in some CBCs as the neutrophil automated count.

-Neutrophilia is diagnosed when the CBC shows an Absolute Neutrophil Count over 7,000.
+Neutrophilia or high Neutrophils is diagnosed when the CBC shows an Absolute Neutrophil Count over 7,000.
 There are many causes of Neutrophilia.
 Infections mostly caused by bacteria will increase the Neutrophil Count in the blood.
 Inflammation, Steroids, and Leukemia intake can raise the Neutrophil Count as well.